 The most notorious resident of Melrose Place from 1993 to 1997, Sydney Andrews was a backstabber, a blackmailer, and a really bad roommate.
-Laura Leighton got a Golden Globe nomination for playing the manipulative man-eater, who was hit and presumably killed by a runaway car in the fifth season finale.
-But for the new Melrose Place reboot premiering September 8 on the CW, Sydney's been resurrected -- albeit briefly -- as landlord of the apartment complex she once terrorized.
-Currently topping Entertainment Weekly’s “The Must List" 15 years after first gracing that magazine's cover, Leighton -- who’s married to Doug Savant, the actor who played former Melrose neighbor Matt Fielding -- shows Advocate.com why only the strong and scandalous survive.
+Laura Leighton scored a Golden Globe nomination for playing the manipulative man-eater, who was hit and presumably killed by a runaway car in the fifth season finale.
+But for the new Melrose Place reboot premiering tonight on the CW, Sydney's been resurrected, albeit briefly, as landlord of the apartment complex she once terrorized.
+Currently topping EW's "Must List" 15 years after first gracing that magazine's cover, Leighton -- now married to Doug Savant, who played gay Melrose Place resident Matt Fielding -- proves that only the strong and scandalous survive.

 Laura Leighton: Oh, my gosh!
 [Laughs] I would never have remembered that if you hadn't said anything about it.
 I'm constantly being reminded about story lines from the show, and I don't remember them until people mention them.
 Someone else just reminded me of the time when Jane was in a wheelchair for some reason and Sydney was pushing her around, slamming her into doors, and crashing her into walls.
 So funny.

 Is there one scene from the original series that does stand out in your memory?